Griffin warns that ISS, shuttle futures rest on decisions to be made before mid-year

 On the verge of his planned departure from NASA, Administrator Michael Griffin is characteristically blunt when asked about what was perhaps the most controversial decision of his tenure—basing NASA’s next-generation Ares launch systems on heritage space shuttle hardware rather than on U.S. Air Force Evolved Expendable Launch Vehicles or new rockets.
 “Other contractors than those whom we selected would prefer if we had made a different decision,” he says.
 “Well, I’m sorry, but my job is ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Departing NASA Administrator Discusses Crucial Looming Decisions".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Departing NASA Administrator Discusses Crucial Looming Decisions".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.